The finger bone's connected to the hand bone,

 I will refer to the peg, hook, or spur at the tail end of the atlatl or throwing handle as simply the spur.
 The spur's purpose is to connect the tail end of the spear to the atlatl.
 The spur and the tail end of the spear work on the same principle as a ball and

 socket.
-A ball and socket is a mechanical device where the ball (in this case the spur) rotates in a
+A ball and socket is a mechanical device where the ball (in that case, the spur) rotates in a

-socket (in this case the indented end of the spear) and allows rotating motion within the limits of the design.
-In other words, the cupped or indented end of the spear rotates on the spur until the spear is on its way and disengages from the spur and the throwing handle.
+socket (in that case, the indented end of the spear) and allows rotating motion within the limits of the design.
+In other words, the cupped or indented end of the spear rotates on the spur until the spear is on its way, and disengages from the spur and the throwing handle.
 The spear remains engaged at the spur during the throw because the atlatl is traveling at a faster velocity than the spear.
 When the spear's velocity exceeds the velocity of the atlatl, the spear disengages from the spur on its way to the target.

 Written another way, when the thrower starts the spear toss, his or her arm pulls the atlatl forward and upward, and the cupped end of the spear rotates on the tip of the spur until the spear disengages from the atlatl and heads towards the target.